boazbk/tcs/lec_08_uncomputability.md

 ## Bibliographical notes

-^[TODO:  Add letter of Christopher Strachey to the editor of The Computer Journal.
-Explain right order of historical achievements.
 Talk about intuitionistic, logicist, and formalist approaches for the foundations of mathematics.
 Perhaps analogy to veganism.
 State the full Rice's Theorem and say that it follows from the same proof as in the exercise.]